 WFA Global Media Board will help make WFA’s Global Media Charter a reality

 From left to right.
 Top row: Bea Lindvall, Danone; Belinda Smith, Electronic Arts; Ben Jankowski, Mastercard; Gerhard Louw, Deutsche Telekom; Gerry D’Angelo, P&G. Second row: Greg Kukolj, Booking.com; Isabel Massey, Diageo; Jerry Daykin, GSK; Luis Di Como, Unilever; Oliver Maletz, Volkswagen.
-Third row: Rob Rakowitz, Mars; Sarah Armitage, LVMH; Simon Peel, adidas; Sital Banerjee, Philips; Tina Beuchler, Nestlé.
+Third row: Rob Rakowitz, Global Alliance for Responsible Media (ex-Mars); Sarah Armitage, LVMH; Simon Peel, adidas; Sital Banerjee, Philips; Tina Beuchler, Nestlé.

 WFA has announced major changes to its structure in order to encourage the adoption of the measures set out by its Global Media Charter.

 First, it has appointed Gerry D’Angelo, Global Media Director at P&G to become co-chair of WFA’s Media Forum, a community of client-side global media directors within WFA’s membership, working alongside Ben Jankowski, SVP Global Media at Mastercard.